Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: Upper bound on mixing time for : Proof of Theorem Upper bound on mixing time for : Proof of Theorem 5

 We will analyze the maximal one-step coupling using a weighted Hamming distance.
-The root $r$ will have weight $w(r)=b^{\eps/2} > 1$ and the leaves will have weight $w(v)=1$.
+The root $r$ will have weight $w(r)=b^{\epsu/2} > 1$ and the leaves will have weight $w(v)=1$.
 For a set of vertices $S$, let $w(S) = \sum_{v\in S} w(v)$.
-Recall that the set of disagreeing vertices at time $t$ of our coupled chains is denoted as

-and the set $D_t^L = D_t\setminus\{r\}$ denotes the set of disagreeing leaves.
 Let $D^r_t$ denote whether there is a disagreement at the root.

 We want to show that the coupling decreases the distance in expectation.
-Hence, we say a pair of colorings $(X_0,Y_0)$ are $\eta$-distance-decreasing if there exists a coupling $(X_0,Y_0)\rightarrow (X_1,Y_1)$ such that:
+Hence, we say a pair of colorings $(X_0,Y_0)$ are $\eta$-distance-decreasing if there exists a coupling $(X_0,Y_0)\rightarrow(X_1,Y_1)$ such that

-To simplify the analysis of the coupling, we will use the following theorem of Hayes and Vigoda \cite{HV} to utilize properties of the stationary distribution.
-The quantity $\text{diam}(\Omega)$ is the diameter of $\Omega$ with respect to the Glauber dynamics.
-In our case, a trivial bound is $\text{diam}(\Omega)\le 2b$.
+To simplify the analysis of the coupling, we will use the following theorem of Hayes and Vigoda~\cite{HV} to utilize properties of the stationary distribution.
+The quantity $\operatorname{diam}(\Omega)$ is the diameter of $\Omega $ with respect to the Glauber dynamics.
+In our case, a trivial bound is $\operatorname{diam}(\Omega)\le2b$.